 Calories: 1 roll 67 Calories

 To all my fellow soul light brothers and sisters, you can totally take on this lifestyle.
-It can be challenging at first, but once you are over the 1st 7 days, you’ll feel so energized and ready to take on the next week.
+It can be challenging at first ( It’s still challenging at times) but once you get through the first 7 days, you’ll feel so energized and ready to take on the next week.

 Hope my experience helps,